 This unique course offers a substantial amount of practice in schools, high quality training and excellent employment prospects.
 It is a highly rewarding and extremely well regarded programme combining both theory and practice and rated ‘outstanding’ by consecutive inspections led by the Office for Standards in Education, Children’s Services and Skills (Ofsted).

 Physics Enhancement Course

 The Physics Subject Knowledge Enhancement (SKE) course, is a conversion course for those who wish to teach Science and Physics and have a degree in a science related discipline.
 It is suitable for applicants who do not meet the subject entrance requirements for our Science: Physics or Physics with Mathematics PgDipEd programmes.

 Admission has now closed for 2014 entry to this programme.
 Please get in touch with John Kirkman (email@example.com) for an informal conversation if you are interested in applying in 2015.

 The Subject Knowledge Enhancement (SKE) course, is a full time, campus-based conversion course for those who wish to teach mathematics but have a degree with relatively little mathematics content.
 The course helps develop a deep understanding of mathematics at A level and beyond.
 Find out more about the Postgraduate Diploma Secondary Education (QTS) - Mathematics Subject Knowledge Enhancement route

 How to choose the PGDipEd route or School Direct

-If you are unsure as to whether to chose the PGDipEd or School Direct route, it might be useful for you to draw a list of questions to use when researching the different programmes on offer.
+If you are unsure as to whether to chose the PGDipEd or School Direct route, it might be useful for you to draw a list of questions to help you explore the different programmes on offer.